Henadek/Process-Payment-App/README.md

 - Install the dependencies from requirements.txt file with pip like so;
   - python -m pip install requirements.txt
 - Run the server with python app.py

+### Major Endpoints
+  - /                 -> This is the default homepage
+  - /paypal-gateway   -> This calls the ExpensivePaymentGateway method, which is Braintree's API
+  - /cheapPayment     -> This calls the CheapPaymentGateway method, which is Stripe API
+  - /square-gateway   -> This calls the PremiumPaymentGateway method, which is Square's API
+    - under_construction